- About Us

 British Red Cross Ukraine Crisis Appeal |

 We work with The British Science Association (BSA) as our main firmwide charity.
-We have made donated £88,000 to them to help young people, no matter what their background, get into science.
+We have donated £128,000 over the last three years to help young people, no matter what their background, get into science.
 The BSA’s mission is to transform the diversity and inclusivity of science; to reach under-served audiences; and to increase the number of people who are actively engaged and involved in science.
-We are proud to now be a national sponsor of the CREST Awards.
-More details about our relationship can be found in our blog post.
-We also donated £30,000 to Save the Children and £45,000 to The British Red Cross Ukraine Crisis Appeal in 2022 as felt a focus on these emergencies was the right thing to do.
+We are proud to be a national sponsor of their CREST Awards.
+More details about our relationship can be found in our blog post and our CREST Awards partnership project report outlines some of the amazing work that our funding has achieved over the past two years.
+We also donated £30,000 to Save the Children and £45,000 to The British Red Cross Ukraine Crisis Appeal in 2022 as well as £5,000 to the Red Cross Turkey Appeal as we felt a focus on these emergencies was the right thing to do.

 Local Office Charities

-Our people have also chosen the charities they support at a local, office level.
-Each office got together to talk about what was important to them and created a short list of charities they wanted to support.
-One charity was then chosen by an office vote and this is the charity the office we currently support.
-Each charity has received £45,000 over the course of two years.
+Our people also choose the charities they support at a local, office level.
+Each office creates a short list of charities they want to support for a two year period.
+One charity is then chosen by an office vote and we support with £30,000 to each charity over two years.

 ![]() |